 You study at City Campus through a structured mix of lectures, seminars and practical sessions as well as access to digital and online resources to support your learning.

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

 Equipment and facilities

-- co-working spaces with flexible desks, large screens, laptop library, comfy seating, and a shared kitchen
+- the Humanities Lounge – an open space with flexible desks, large screens, laptop library, individual and collaborative workspaces, and a shared kitchen

-- a learning centre holds an extensive collection of subject-specific books, journals, and databases
+- an extensive collection of specialist books, databases and journals

 This must include at least 2 A Levels or equivalent BTEC qualifications.
 For example: